Phy3hogga/MCPL_File_Handling/README.md

 Read_Parameters.Parpool_Num_Cores = 6;
 % If the temporary files created during multi-core processing are deleted (true = delete temp files) Read_Parameters.Remove_Temp_Files = true;
+% Add RAR Parameters to the Read Parameters to pass it through to decompress the GZip archive Read_Parameters.RAR_Parameters = RAR_Parameters;
-% If the GZ archive has already been uncompressed.
+% If the GZ archive has already been uncompressed, skip decompression.
 % If problems with WinRAR occur, can bypass decompression (true = disable decompression) Read_Parameters.Skip_Uncompress = false;
-% Add RAR Parameters to the Read Parameters to pass it through to decompress the GZip archive Read_Parameters.RAR_Parameters = RAR_Parameters;

 %% Convert MCPL file to MAT file format.
 % Mat_File_Path returns a cell array containing each individual file within the GZIP archive.